SAP-archive/teched2021-ANA260/exercises/Section 4 - Theme and Style/README.md

 127. Click **Designer**

-👉We can change the font scaling for individual charts.
+🚩We can change the font scaling for individual charts.
 All changes will only be reflected in the specified device format and do not change the original story.

 128. Change the Font Scale from **100%** to **86%**